Polar Class: Polar Class 4

 The 2012-built drillship Stena IceMAX has a hull strengthened according to PC 4 requirements.
 However, the 228 m long and 42 m wide vessel does not feature an icebreaking hull and is designed to operate primarily in pre-broken ("managed") ice.

 The Canadian shipping company Fednav operates two PC 4 rated bulk carriers, 2014-built Nunavik and 2021-built Arvik I. The 28,000-tonne vessels are primarily used to transport nickel ore from Raglan Mine in the Canadian Arctic.

 In 2015, the hull of the Finnish 1986-built icebreaker Otso was reinforced with additional steel to PC 4 level to allow the vessel to support seismic surveys in the Arctic during the summer months.

 The Finnish LNG-powered icebreaker Polaris, built in 2016, is rated PC 4 with an additional Lloyd's Register class notation "Icebreaker(+)".
 The latter part of the notation refers to additional structural strengthening based on analysis of the vessel's operational profile and potential ice loading scenarios.

-The interim icebreakers CCGS Captain Molly Kool, CCGS Jean Goodwill, and CCGS Vincent Massey, built in 2000–01 and acquired by the Canadian Coast Guard 2018, will be upgraded to PC 4 rating as part of the vessels' conversion to Canadian service.
+The interim icebreakers CCGS Captain Molly Kool, CCGS Jean Goodwill, and CCGS Vincent Massey, built in 2000–01 and acquired by the Canadian Coast Guard 2018, were upgraded to PC 4 rating as part of the vessels' conversion to Canadian service.

+In December 2024, the Institute of Deep-sea Science and Engineering of the Chinese Academy of Sciences took delivery of the PC 4 rated icebreaking research vessel Tan Suo San Hao.

 The new PC 4 polar logistics vessel of the Argentine Navy intended to complement the country's existing icebreaker ARA Almirante Irízar in Antarctica is currently in design stage.

 The Japan Agency for Marine-Earth Science and Technology (JAMSTEC) is in the process of acquiring a new PC 4 rated icebreaker for researching the Arctic region.

+The Swedish Maritime Administration is in the process of acquiring a new icebreaker rated PC 4 Icebreaker(+).
+The vessel is expected to enter service in 2028.

+The new Canadian Coast Guard Multi-Purpose Vessels (MPV) will be rated PC 4 Icebreaker(+).
+Sixteen vessels will be built by Seaspan in the 2020s and 2030s, and the first vessel is expected to enter service in 2028.